Division of Social Sciences

 A critical study of the enduring problems of political philosophy as treated by the major thinkers in the Western political tradition.
 The emphasis of the course is upon the fundamental choice of values which underlies the design of every system of government.
 The course thus examines how such writers as Plato, Aristotle, Machiavelli, Hobbes, Locke, Rousseau, Burke, and Marx have formulated and attempted to resolve the conflicting demands of freedom and order, law and justice, authority and obligation, and the individual and the state.
 Prerequisite: Political Science 102 or 104 or permission of the instructor.

 This course will explore the role of the media in politics from various perspectives, providing an overview of the following: the history of the media in the United States; the legal issues that relate to the media; the impact that the media has on public opinion; the substance (or lack of substance) of the media’s coverage of the news, government and elections; biases of the news media; political campaign advertising; alternative and newly developing forms of media; and the increasing conglomeration of the news media through mergers.
 Throughout the course, these issue areas will be discussed in a larger context involving questions of freedom, representation, and political participation.
-Students will also engage in a simulation involving the White House press corps and the presidency.
 There will be a field trip to Washington, DC, to visit various news outlets.
 Prerequisite: Political Science 102 or permission of the instructor.

 Courses in Comparative Politics